MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

 If you've a [Power BI service](https://www.powerbi.com/?azure-portal=true) subscription, you can sign into your account and publish the report to a Power BI workspace.

 > **Tip**: Publishing to the Power BI service lets you share the report, schedule refresh, and collaborate with others in your workspace.

+## Clean up

+Unlike the other labs in this course, this exercise didn't create any paid Azure resources, so there's nothing to delete or switch off.
+The report you built is saved as a `.pbix` file on your own computer.

+In this lab, you imported data from multiple sources into Power BI Desktop, connected it into a simple data model, and built an interactive report with a table, charts, and a map.
+You've taken your first steps with turning raw data into visual insights!